munshidds/Dog_Breed_Identification/README.md

 # Dog_Breed_Identification

-in this project model will predict breed of a given dog image,
+in this project model will predict breed of a given dog image, i got 92% of accuracy while testing